-ITA101; 102 Elementary Italian I & II 6 credits

-Conversational Italian for beginning students.
+ITA101, 102 Elementary Italian I & II 6 credits Conversational Italian for beginning students.
 Stress on using Italian in realistic situations with emphasis on listening and understanding, speaking, reading and writing.
 Cultural content and linguistic aspects also covered.
 One year.
+ITA102 has ITA101 as a prerequisite.

-ITA201, 202+ Intermediate Italian I & II 6 credits

-Reinforcement of grammatical elements introduced in the first year.
+ITA201, 202 Intermediate Italian I & II 6 credits Reinforcement of grammatical elements introduced in the first year.
 Emphasis on more difficult aspects of structure.
 Stress on students' ability to ask and answer questions and speak on given topics with correct pronunciation and sentence structure.
 Focus on realistic aspects of the language and lifestyle of the people.
 One year.
+ITA202 has ITA201 as a prerequisite.

-IT211;212+ Italian Conversation &
+ITA211, 212 Italian Conversation &